ops/Dusty-Tapes/README.md

 ![Image](images/joystick.png)

-And here is the updated (2018) for ca65 assembler.
+And here is the updated (2018) code for ca65 assembler.

 ```
 read_joy: